Sarah Sjöström: My 5 Stockholm Favorites

-Since her breakthrough at 14, Sarah Sjöström has been one of the brightest stars in the swimming world – something that became even more evident after her two gold medals at the Paris Olympics.
-Stockholm has always been her home base, and here are her 5 Stockholm recommendations.
+Since her breakthrough at the age of 14, Sarah Sjöström has been one of the brightest stars in swimming—a status that became even more evident after her successes in the 2020s, with multiple Olympic gold medals and world records.
+Stockholm has been Sarah’s home base throughout her career, and here are her five must-see tips in the Swedish capital.

-“I enjoy going into the city to take a walk, have coffee, and eat dinner, but I prefer having my home in a calmer part of Stockholm.
-We really enjoy living outside the city center,” she says.
+“I enjoy going into the city center for a stroll, grabbing a coffee, or having dinner, but I prefer having my home in a quieter part of Stockholm.
+We really enjoy living outside the center of the city,” she says.

 Sarah Sjöström’s 5 Stockholm Recommendations